Fdoll26/GeniusInnovationLabProject1/docs/APP_GUIDE.md

 1. Create a research session by submitting a topic/question.
 2. Answer refinement questions (if any) to improve the prompt.
-3. Approve the refined prompt.
+3. Approve the refined prompt (even if there were zero questions).
 4. Run research with two providers (OpenAI “Deep Research” and Google Gemini) using the same refined prompt.
 5. Store session history and provider outputs in PostgreSQL.
 6. Generate a PDF report and email it to the user on completion (including “partial” completion when one provider fails).